atlassian-labs/data-center-terraform/.github/pull_request_template.md

 _Provide description for the PR_

 ## Checklist
-- [ ] I have successful end to end test run
+- [ ] I have successful end to end tests run (with & without domain)
 - [ ] I have added unit tests (if applicable)
 - [ ] I have user documentation (if applicable)